smanjul/smanjul.github.io/research.md

 [**Computational Fluid Dynamics (CFD) \& High Performance Computing (HPC)**](/hpc/): High order, high fidelity simulations, Large scale parallel computations on multi-core heterogeneous architecture (CPU+GPU), scalability on large clusters.

+[**Vortex dominated flows, axial vortex breakdowns, rotating flows & stratified flows**](/vortex_dominated/): Due to ubiquity of vortical flows in rotating systems, their understanding is important from both physics and engineering perspectives.
+Rotating flows are dominated by axial vortices which suffer from breakdowns that have a profound impact on the dynamics of the flow.
+Often vortex breakdown is a different topology from the surrounding flow and affects the mixing and material transport adversely.
+Most of these vortical flows occur in stratified conditions.
+Stratitification introduces a competition between advection and convection scales in these flows and is responsible for a complex dynamics.
+I am interested in the scale interaction and effective material transport in these flows.